 A Mix of Traditional & Non-Traditional Communication Approaches

 Just as important as uncovering the message content, MEE’s research also provides the blueprint for message delivery strategies.
-MEE’s array of strategies include traditional media and non-traditional activities such as promotional activities with radio stations; peer-to-peer outreach; partnerships with key community-based organizations and community action/street teams.
+MEE’s array of strategies include traditional media and non-traditional activities such as promotional activities with radio stations, peer-to-peer outreach, partnerships with key community-based organizations and community action/street teams.
 We know that these non-traditional strategies work, especially with hard-to-reach communities and have been proven to be culturally-relevant and cost-effective.
-By including unconventional or non-mainstream communication strategies MEE is able to generate critical word-of-mouth.
+By including unconventional or non-mainstream communication strategies, MEE is able to generate critical word-of-mouth.

 Understanding Oral Communications Culture

 Another unique feature of a MEE social marketing campaign is our comprehensive understanding of the oral communications culture of people of color, particularly African Americans and Latinos.
 Understanding and incorporating the cultural influences, social values and attitudes of our audiences enables us to get a conversation started about our messages at the deepest grassroots level.
 That process of engaging in give-and-take discussions and debates is essential to the eventual adoption and acceptance of campaign messages.
-In understanding that these groups may process information differently from the mainstream, MEE has repeatedly designed campaigns that generate “word-of-mouth.”
+By understanding that these groups may process information differently from the mainstream, MEE has repeatedly designed campaigns that generate “word-of-mouth.”

 Stakeholder outreach and partnership development is a core element of MEE’s behavior-change approach.
 Gaining authentic access to a community’s gatekeepers is the first step.
 MEE is very accustomed to collaborating with nonprofits and community-based organizations when planning and implementing social marketing and multimedia outreach campaigns.
 Key individuals and organizations are valuable resources that MEE leverages to disseminate information and promote pro-social messages.
 Thought leaders are found, for example, among community elders, faith-based organizations and even among small and large retailers.
 The challenge is to harness those resources in a culturally-relevant manner, bringing them together in ways that multiply their reach, penetration and effectiveness, so that they provide mutual support.
 MEE has developed its Keys to the Community model as a step-by-step approach to gaining and sustaining trust among stakeholders who can “make or break” a campaign.